Last Updated on January 3, 2022

 I Ate Sushi and Now I’m Worried – What Happens?

-Pregnant women are advised not to eat raw fish and seafood in order to reduce an already low risk.
+Pregnant women are advised not to eat raw or undercooked fish and seafood in order to reduce an already low risk.
 The primary aim is to avoid foodborne illness during pregnancy, as this may cause complications.

 Therefore, it’s best to adopt a ‘watch and wait’ approach, to see if you have any symptoms of foodborne illness.
 This is sometimes hard in pregnancy, especially if you’re already nauseous, as this may mirror food poisoning.